forestryio/forestry.io/hugo/content/docs/pro/features/single-sign-on.md

 ![SSO Login](/uploads/2019/06/sso-login.png)

-If only one SAML provider is configured within Forestry, it will immediatly authenticate through SSO.<br/>
+If only one SAML provider is configured within Forestry, it will immediately authenticate through SSO.<br/>
 If multiple identity providers are configured, the user will choose their desired SAML provider<br/>

 ![SSO Multiple Providers](/uploads/2019/06/multiple-sso-providers.png)